-Here, we evaluate recent exposure to and the trends of potentially hazardous heat conditions during 1982 - 2020 for all 4,078 operational and populated carceral facilities (referring to prisons, jails, immigration detention facilities, and other carceral facilities) in the continental United States (Materials and Methods, Supplementary Information).
-We define potentially hazardous heat as the number of days per year where the indoor maximum wet bulb globe temperature (WBGTmax) exceeds 28°C, the threshold defined by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit humid heat exposure under moderate workloads (234–349 W).12 WBGT is a heat stress metric widely used in environmental epidemiology to assess associations between heat and human health across a range of contexts.
-13,14 WBGT accounts for the non-linear interactions between air temperature, humidity, air speeds, and solar radiation.15 But given that incarcerated people spend the vast majority of their time indoors and thus solar radiation is negligible, here we estimate indoor, or shaded, WBGTmax (Supplementary Information).15 Exposure is defined as the number of days per year that WBGTmax exceeded 28°C multiplied by the total estimated incarcerated population exposed (person-days per year).16
+Here, we evaluate recent exposure to and the trends of potentially hazardous heat conditions during 1982-2020 for all 4,078 operational and populated carceral facilities (referring to prisons, jails, immigration detention facilities, and other carceral facilities) in the continental US (Methods, Supplementary Information).
+We define potentially hazardous heat as the number of days per year where the indoor maximum wet bulb globe temperature (WBGTmax) exceeds 28°C, the threshold defined by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit humid heat exposure under moderate workloads (234–349 W).10

-Our objectives are to (1) characterize recent heat exposure at each carceral facility location and by facility type and state; (2) measure how heat exposure at carceral facility locations compares with the rest of the population nationally and by state; and (3) calculate the changes in the number of days per year WBGTmax exceeded 28°C at carceral facilities since the 1980s.
-For objectives (1) and (2), we focus on recent years (2016 – 2020) because we are interested in the current heat exposure.
-For objective (3), we focus on the entire 1982 – 2020 period because we are interested in long-term trends.
-The underlying, carceral facility-level daily WBGTmax records during 1982 - 2020 and the derived data used in our analysis are publicly available (Data and Code Availability).

-During 2016 - 2020, there were, on average, an estimated 41.3 million person-days of heat exposure annually at carceral facilities in the United States.
+During 2016-2020, there were, on average, 41.3 million person-days of heat exposure annually at carceral facilities in the US.
 State prisons accounted for 61% (24.5 million person-days) of total exposure (Figure 1a), followed by county jails (11.1 million person-days; 27%).
-The estimated 145,240 people in Texas and 98,941 in Florida housed in state-run carceral facilities in 2018, 12% of all incarcerated people in the United States, accounted for 52% of total exposure (28% in Texas, 24% in Florida) (Figure 1a).
-An estimated 118 carceral facilities, largely in southern California, Arizona, Texas, and inland Florida, experienced on average, 75 days or more per year where WBGTmax exceeded 28°C (Figure 1b).
-Air conditioning in carceral facilities in these states is spotty or relies on a less effective cooling system like evaporative cooling17 where air conditioning even exists.8 Across all carceral facilities in the US, the Starr County Jail, a county facility in Rio Grande, TX, that incarcerated an estimated 249 people in 2018, experienced the largest number of day per year WBGTmax exceeded 28°C on average during 2016 – 2020 (126.2 days per year).
+The estimated 145,240 people in Texas and 98,941 in Florida housed in state-run carceral facilities in 2018 – 12% of all incarcerated people in the US, – accounted for 52% of total exposure (Figure 1a).
+At 118 carceral facilities, largely in southern California, Arizona, Texas, and inland Florida, experienced on average, 75 days or more per year where WBGTmax exceeded 28°C (Figure 1b).
+Air conditioning in carceral facilities in these states is spotty or relies on a less effective cooling system like evaporative cooling11 where air conditioning even exists.6,7 Across all US carceral facilities, the Starr County Jail, a county facility in Rio Grande, TX, that held 249 people in 2018, experienced the largest number of day per year WBGTmax exceeded 28°C on average during 2016-2020 (126.2 days per year).
 We include additional analyses by further carceral facility types in the Supplementary Information (Supplementary Figures 3 – 4).